Customize Enterprise Worker Configuration

 .

-It is recommended to have all Workers use the same config.
+It is recommended that all workers use the same configuration.

 By default, jobs can run for a maximum of 50 minutes.
 You can increase or decrease this using the following setting: